slugbyte/whip.nvim/README.md

 ```

 ## USAGE
-whip.nvim allows you to quickly edit files in the whip `dir` configured with `setup()`.
+whip.nvim allows you to quickly edit and manage files in the whip `dir` configured with `setup()`.
-The main benefit it provides over vanilla telescope.nvim is that it remembers the last whip you edited.
+A huge benefit of whip is that it always remeber's the last whip file you
+selected/created and will auto open to that file.

 I use different scratchpads for different projects, and while I'm working on a
 particular project I tend to reference it's scratchpad over and over.
 I made this thing because I find